Locations:

 Can surgery make my testicles swell?

-It’s common for swelling to occur following surgery as your body begins to heal.
-Surgery to your abdomen or genital area, like a vasectomy, can lead to scrotal swelling.
-Your healthcare provider may recommend icing the area or taking anti-inflammatory medications to help with any pain and swelling in your scrotum following surgery.
+Yes.
+Swelling is common after surgery as your body heals.
+Procedures in the abdomen or genital area, like a vasectomy, can cause scrotal swelling.
+Providers may recommend icing the area or taking NSAIDs to help with pain and swelling.

 Do swollen testicles cause pain?